Silhouette, 2 mg+0.03 mg 63 pcs

 – atrial fibrillation;

-– Smoking – smokers have an increased risk of serious cardiovascular complications (such as myocardial infarction, stroke); the risk increases with age and the number of cigarettes smoked.
+– smoking – smokers increase the risk of severe cardiovascular complications (such as myocardial infarction, stroke); The risk increases with age and the number of cigarettes smoked.

-The presence of one severe or more risk factors for venous or arterial disease, respectively, may also be a contraindication.
-The use of anticoagulant therapy should also be taken into consideration.
-Women receiving Siluet® should be advised to contact their physician if symptoms of thrombosis are suspected.
+The presence of one severe or several risk factors for the development of venous or arterial diseases, respectively, may also be a contraindication.
+The possibility of using anticoagulant therapy should also be considered.
+Women receiving Siluet® should be warned that they should contact their doctor if they suspect symptoms of thrombosis.
 In case of suspected or proven thrombosis, the drug should be discontinued.
-At the same time, women should use other suitable methods of contraception due to the teratogenic effect of anticoagulant drugs (coumarins).
+In this case, women need to use other suitable methods of contraception due to the teratogenic effect of anticoagulant drugs (coumarins).

-Diseases such as diabetes mellitus, SLE, hemolytic-uremic syndrome, Crohn’s disease, nonspecific ulcerative colitis, and sickle cell anemia increase the risk of venous thromboembolic disease.
+Diseases such as diabetes mellitus, SLE, hemolytic-uremic syndrome, Crohn’s disease, ulcerative colitis, sickle cell anemia, increase the risk of developing venous thromboembolic diseases.

-An increase in the frequency and severity of migraines when taking the combination of DNG and EE (which may be a precursor to cerebral circulation disorders) may be an indication for immediate withdrawal of the drug.
+An increase in the frequency and severity of migraine when taking a combination of DNG and EE (which may be a harbinger of cerebrovascular accident) may be an indication for immediate discontinuation of the drug.

 Tumors